 For a discussion of the “commonality of political purpose” inquiry that applies to First Amendment claims made by, inter alia, an appointed volunteer in public service, see Lathus v.
 City of Huntington Beach, 56 F.4th 1238, 1241 (9th Cir.
 2023) (quoting Walker v.
 City of Lakewood, 272 F.3d 1114, 1132 (9th Cir.
 2001).

 If the plaintiff establishes a prima facie case of retaliation, “the burden shifts to the defendant official to demonstrate that even without the impetus to retaliate he would have taken the action complained of.”
 Hartman v.
 Moore, 547 U.S. 250, 260 (2006).
 In conducting this burden-shifting analysis, courts apply the “but-for” causation standard, under which causation is “established whenever a particular outcome would not have happened but for the purported cause.”
 Boquist, 32 F.4th at 778 (quoting Bostock v.
-Clayton Cnty., 590 U.S. 644, 656 (2020)).
+Clayton County, 590 U.S. 644, 656 (2020)).
 “If there is a finding that retaliation was not the but-for cause of the [adverse action], the claim fails for lack of causal connection between unconstitutional motive and resulting harm, despite proof of some retaliatory animus in the official’s mind.”
 Hartman, 547 U.S. at 260.
-“Conversely, if the government officials would have taken the same adverse action even in the absence of their animus or retaliatory motive arising from the plaintiff's speech, then the officials' animus was not a but-for cause of the adverse action, and there was no violation of the plaintiff’s constitutional rights.”
+“Conversely, if the government officials would have taken the same adverse action even in the absence of their animus or retaliatory motive arising from the plaintiff’s speech, then the officials’ animus was not a but-for cause of the adverse action, and there was no violation of the plaintiff’s constitutional rights.”
 Boquist, 32 F.4th at 778.
 If state officials can show that they had “an objectively legitimate need to implement security measures in response to information conveyed by the plaintiff’s speech, and would have implemented the same security measures in the absence of any retaliatory motive . . . any unconstitutional motivation would not be a but-for cause of the officials’ action.”
 Id.

-Revised March 2025
+Revised June 2025